casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 export default UpdateMessage;
 ```

-On the front-end you'll need to build the transaction and forward it to the Casper Signer to be signed.
+On the front-end you'll need to build the deploy and forward it to the Casper Wallet to be signed.
 In most cases you will be calling smart contract entrypoints.
 This example deploy shows the calling of entrypoint "update_message" which will update the state of the chain to reflect the new data.
 You'll need the user's active public key to prepare the deploy, and you may retrieve this from the `publicKey` variable passed in as a prop from `src/App.js`.
 Write this function under your `UpdateMessage` component function.

 ```javascript
 function updateMessage(props) {